dzalf/EEPROM_UID/README.md

 - Retrieve fixed and dynamic-length unique device IDs (UIDs) (32-bit, 48-bit, 64-bit, 128-bit, and 256-bit).
 - Automatic caching of 32-bit UID during initialization.
+- Validate UID length requests based on the specific chip configuration.
 - Read and write data to/from the EEPROM.
 - Handle errors with descriptive error messages.
-- Optimized for the 24AA025UID series with a maximum storage size of 2 Kbits (250 bytes).
+- Optimized for the 24AA025UID series with a maximum storage size of 2 Kbits.

 ---